shierve/NEM-voting-specifications/README.md

 `vote for poll TBR6KPJ2PMUXVWIDLYAUAY52XBU7KDOVTWYLBTUN with option "yes"`

 but the format is not important, since the message is just informative for cosigners, and is ignored by the system.
+Nothing stops a multisig cosigner from creating a manual vote with a misleading message, but when you have a multisig account with somebody a certain amount of trust is expected.

 ## Vote counting